dxnter/dotfiles/README.md

 <h2 id="system-prefs">⚙️ System Preferences</h2>

-The standard installation already makes modifications to the System Preferences, but they can also be made independently if you do not wish to run the entire installation.
+The standard installation makes modifications to the System Preferences.
+However, they can also be made independently if you do not wish to run the entire installation.

 ```bash
 make prefs